Soyuqbulaq, Agstafa: Discoveries

 Discovery of Soyugbulaq in 2004 and subsequent excavations provided substantial proof that the practice of kurgan burial was well established in the South Caucasus during the late Eneolithic.
 The roots of the Leylatepe Archaeological Culture to which the Soyugbulaq kurgans belong to, stemmed from the Ubaid culture of Central Asia.

 The Leylatepe Culture tribes migrated to the north in the mid-fourth millennium, B.C. and played an important part in the rise of the Maikop Culture of the North Caucasus.
 A number of Maikop Culture kurgans and Soyugbulaq kurgans display the same northwest to southeast grave alignment.
 More than that, Soyugbulaq kurgans yielded pottery forms identical to those recovered from the Maikop kurgans.
 These are the major factors attesting to the existence of a genetic link between the two cultures.

+Metallurgy

+The earliest mining of metals started in this area already in the second half of the 4th millennium.
+After 3000 BC, a significant increase in the use of metal objects occurred in this area of Caucasus, and at the Kura-Araxes sites in general.

+Also the variation in copper alloys increased during this time.
+The rich tomb of a woman at Kvazchela is a good example of this, which is quite similar to the 'royal tomb' from Arslantepe.
+The use of an arsenical component up to 25% in copper objects resulted in a shiny greyish, silvery colour.
+So it's quite possible that these unusually high arsenical alloys were intended to imitate silver.

+Also, the earliest evidence of silver use in Caucasus is attested at Soyuq Bulaq at this time, although these items are still rather few.
+Silver also occurred for the first time in the archaeological record of Georgia during this period.